sivaratrisrinivas/zipsearch/README.md

 **Enhanced privacy**: Add techniques like differential privacy for even stronger privacy guarantees

-**Mobile app**: Build a phone app that connects to this privacy-preserving system
+**Mobile app**: Build a React Native or Flutter app that connects to this privacy-preserving system

+## Key Features Showcase

+✨ **Modern Design**: Glassmorphism effects with ambient animations
+🎨 **Adaptive Themes**: Automatic dark/light mode detection
+🔒 **Privacy-First**: Federated learning keeps your data private
+⚡ **Smooth Interactions**: Micro-animations and fluid transitions
+📱 **Responsive**: Works perfectly on desktop, tablet, and mobile
+🚀 **Performance**: Optimized animations and efficient state management

 This project demonstrates that you can build useful AI systems without sacrificing privacy - something that's becoming increasingly important as data collection practices come under scrutiny.
+The modern interface shows how privacy-preserving technology can be both powerful and beautiful.